 3. Make solar accessible to ALL

+As a Certified B-Corporation, Solar States is committed to serving at least 75% local and independent homeowners and businesses.
 In order for us to reach our ambitious climate goals, solar needs to be accessible to everyone.
 The prices have dropped dramatically, but for low-income residents the cost is often too high, even with very small rooftops and minimal system requirements.
 In 2019, we installed our first LMI (low-moderate income) job in Philadelphia.
 We partnered with the Philadelphia Energy Authority through the Solar Savings Grant Program to create a path to solar for FIFTY low-moderate income Philadelphians.
 For some, this was the first solar installation in the neighborhood.
 We hope our work with this program can be replicated by other installers across the United States to bring solar to these residents on a far larger scale, and we’re excited to continue to develop this program beside the PEA.
 Below is a map of the LMI installations we have completed in Philadelphia at the time of this writing.

 Below is a map of our Philadelphia installations.
 Our goal is to drive more installations in areas where median income is lower, like in Hunting Park, where we’re now involved in the Hunting Park Solar Initiative.